Azure/ResourceModules/modules/Microsoft.Network/applicationGatewayWebApplicationFirewallPolicies/readme.md

 # `[Microsoft.Network/applicationGatewayWebApplicationFirewallPolicies]`

-This module deploys .
+This module deploys a WAF policy.
-// TODO: Replace Resource and fill in description

 ## Navigation